vbhamyo-314/github-actions-practice/README.md

-# Github Actions Practice
+# GitHub Actions Practice

 ## Concepts

 ## 1. Workflows

-To create a Github Actions Workflow you need a folder called `.github/workflows`
+To create a GitHub actions workflow you need a folder called `.github/workflows`